Robert Patrick: Career

 In 2000, Patrick appeared in three episodes of The Sopranos ("The Happy Wanderer", "Bust Out" and "Funhouse") as David "Davey" Scatino, a store owner struggling with gambling debts owed to Richie Aprile and Tony Soprano.
 Four years later, he made a guest appearance in the pilot episodes for Sci-Fi Channel's original series Stargate Atlantis, "Rising", as the military component commander of the Atlantis expedition, Marshall Sumner.
 He accepted the role, since he had worked with the same crew on The Outer Limits, a series which he appeared in during the early 1990s.

-Patrick played Johnny Cash's father, Ray Cash, in the film Walk the Line and Elvis's father, Vernon Presley in the miniseries Elvis.
+Patrick played Johnny Cash's father Ray Cash in the film Walk the Line and Elvis Presley's father Vernon Presley in the miniseries Elvis.
 In 2003, he appeared in Charlie's Angels: Full Throttle, which reunited him with his Striptease co-star, Demi Moore.
 He had a regular role on The Unit, and played Elvis Presley in Lonely Street (2009).
 In October 2006, he starred in the WWE Films production The Marine as Rome.
 He also appeared in We Are Marshall as Marshall University head coach Rick Tolley, who lost his life when Southern Airways Flight 932 crashed in 1970.
 His credits also include a guest starring role in the Lost episode "Outlaws", as well as a recurring role as the voice of Master Piandao in season 3 of the Nickelodeon animated series Avatar: The Last Airbender.
 Patrick played a supporting role in Firewall, a 2006 action film starring Harrison Ford.
 He has also appeared in Meat Loaf's music video "Objects in the Rear View Mirror May Appear Closer than They Are" with Will Estes.

-Director McG, who directed Terminator Salvation, said that he wanted to reintroduce characters from the previous Terminator films: "I like the idea and the perspective for the next picture that you meet Robert Patrick the way he looks today, and he's a scientist that's working on, you know, improving cell replication so we can stay healthier and we can cure diabetes and do all these things that sound like good ideas, and to once again live as idealized expressions as ourselves."
-Patrick also starred in the psychological thriller The Black Water of Echo's Pond, which was directed by Italian filmmaker Gabriel Bologna.
-In recent years, he has appeared in such television series as Burn Notice, NCIS and True Blood, among others.
+Patrick also starred in the psychological thriller The Black Water of Echo's Pond, which was directed by Italian filmmaker Gabriel Bologna..
+In 2012, he played against type as a shaggy show business manager in Harry Lennix's Mr. Sophistication, which is about a self-destructive stand-up comedian.

 From 2012 to 2013, he also starred in Last Resort as Chief of the Boat Joseph Prosser.
 He played a supporting character in Identity Thief (2013).
+Around this time, he also appeared in television series as Burn Notice, NCIS and True Blood, among others.
 From 2014 to 2016, he starred in Robert Rodriguez's From Dusk till Dawn: The Series as Jacob Fuller.
 He also played Agent Cabe Gallo on the CBS drama series Scorpion from 2014 to 2018.